Dielectronic satellite emission from a solid-density Mg plasma: relationship to models of ionisation potential depression: Results

 \section{Results}

 Figure \ref{fig:IndLines} shows both the experimental data, and simulated spectra, for the Helium-like emission and associated Li-like satellites.
-We show in red the simulated spectra of the \hea region for both the \SP (Fig. \ref{fig:IndLines_SP}) and the \EK (Fig. \ref{fig:IndLines_EK}) \IPD models.
-The brown line corresponds to the contribution from the \hea emission, while the green and black solid lines correspond to the collective emission from the Li-like satellites with an L- and M-shell spectator electron respectively (the dotted green and black lines correspond to each individual satellite transition).
-The red band corresponds to the total spectrum, with the width of the band corresponding to the uncertainty introduced by the error in the fit to the width of the Lorentzian.
-When comparing with the experimental data, shown in blue, it can be seen that the \SP model overestimates the intensity of the M-shell satellites, thus predicting a \hea feature $\sim\unit[2]{eV}$ wider than the experimental result.
+We show the simulated spectra of the \hea region for both the \SP (Fig. \ref{fig:IndLines_SP}) and the \EK (Fig. \ref{fig:IndLines_EK}) \IPD models.
+The solid brown line corresponds to the contribution from the \hea emission, while the dashed green and dotted-black lines correspond to the collective emission from the Li-like satellites with an L- and M-shell spectator electron respectively (the thinner dashed green and dotted black lines correspond to each individual satellite transition).
+The red-shaded band enclosed by dash-dotted lines corresponds to the total spectrum, with the width of the band corresponding to the uncertainty introduced by the error in the fit to the width of the Lorentzian.
+When comparing with the experimental data (shown as a solid blue line surrounded by a grey-shaded area corresponding to a 1$\sigma$ uncertainty), it can be seen that the \SP model overestimates the intensity of the M-shell satellites, thus predicting a \hea feature $\sim\unit[2]{eV}$ wider than the experimental result.
 The opposite happens with the \EK model, where there is almost no M-shell satellite contribution, and therefore the line appears narrower than observed.